-Along with the operating mode previously described, considered the 'stand-alone' mode, the RTS has a compile option to run as a master or a slave.
-If it is compiled as a master, the RTS handles all defined I/O and shares out I/O data via shared memory with slave RTS tasks.
+Along with the operating mode previously described, considered the 'stand-alone' mode, the RTS has a compile option to run as a master (I/O Processor (IOP) or a slave.
+If it is compiled as a master, the RTS handles all defined ADC and DAC I/O and shares out I/O data via shared memory with slave RTS tasks.
 In slave mode, the RTS redirects I/O from actual hardware to the master shared memory locations.
 This add a few capabilities:

 - 1) Allows sharing of ADC signals among multiple real-time applications.
 These applications can read data from the same ADC module and/or the same ADC channels.
-This can be particularly useful where applications are more compute intensive than I/O intensive. - 2) As a master, a simple application eg filter module per ADC channel, could run at 16K samples/sec (or faster) and provide I/O for all other applications on that computer.
+This can be particularly useful where applications are more compute intensive than I/O intensive. - 2) As with the ADC, share DAC modules eg application 1 can write to channels 1-4 of a DAC modules, with application 2 writing to channels 5-8 of the same module.